TorbenRahbekKoch/mr-legacy/public/data/profile-en.md

 The Mr. Legacy nick name is not just an expression of my age, as much as it is an expression for my ability and desire to work with old code.
 Code with a history.

-I am kind person with a sense of humor and irony and on top of that with a professional and pragmatic approach to my trade.
+I am a kind person with a sense of humor and irony and on top of that with a professional and pragmatic approach to my trade.
 My work place I consider a place where my primary function is to do a job in close cooperation with my colleagues in an informal atmosphere with room for humor and personal interests.